 Broad-Breasted White and other large breed turkeys (referred to as “Industry” or “Commercial Turkeys” by the meat industry) have been selectively bred by humans exclusively for the purpose of increasing both their body mass and growth rates to make them more efficient to raise and slaughter in vast numbers while increasing overall profitability to large scale farming operations.

 Over the course of the 20th century, turkeys have been selectively bred in staggering numbers to almost triple the size of their wild counterpart in four months of life, with male turkeys growing such large breasts that they are now incapable of breeding naturally, requiring the use of forced artificial insemination to prolong the breed.
-Large breed turkeys now reach industry “slaughter weight” after only 99 days of life for hens and 136 days for Male turkeys.
+Large breed turkeys now reach industry “slaughter weight” after only 99 days of life for hens and 136 days for toms.
 The industry is actively still trying to speed up this growth rate, which will only create more health challenges for them in the future.
 This genetic propensity towards rapid growth as it stands contributes to a variety of devastating health challenges, especially leg and joint problems and heart failure.

 Feeding Large Breed Turkeys